simongeilfus/Cinder-CodeEditor/README.md

 To use this block you will need:
 * The [appRewrite branch](https://forum.libcinder.org/#Topic/23286000001389463)  of Cinder.
 * Paul Houx's [Cinder-Awesomium block](https://github.com/paulhoux/Cinder-Awesomium).
-* Some samples depends on my [LiveAssetManager](https://github.com/simongeilfus/Cinder-LiveAssetManager) block as well, but you don't need it to use the block.
+* Some samples may depend on my [LiveAssetManager](https://github.com/simongeilfus/Cinder-LiveAssetManager) block as well, but you don't need it to use the block.( I removed this sample ...
+Still need some porting for Windows )

 #####Getting Started